aeternity/documentation-hub/docs/getting-started/hello-world-with-sophia/README.md

 You should have an output simplier to the below image:
 <p align="center"><img src="https://ipfs.io/ipfs/QmbkBu3PQqRWUmBpRhFtJsAqoc7RADJxuokf6pYmigpeQ8"></p>

+## Helpful Links
+1. <a href="https://www.youtube.com/watch?v=ZUccuEaFBq8&list=PLVz98HTQCJzRmy8naIh49mAW306kGyGXA" target="_blank">Tutorial Video</a>
+2. <a href="https://github.com/aeternity/aesophia/blob/lima/docs/sophia.md" target="_blank">Sophia Documentation</a>

 ## Conclusion
-It is fairly simple to create an æternity smart contract using Sophia ML.
+It is fairly simple to create an æternity smart contract using Sophia.
 It even gets easier with time if you familiarize yourself with the language.
-In case you encounter any problems feel free to contact us through the [æternity Forum](https://forum.aeternity.com/c/development).
+In case you encounter any problems feel free to contact us through the <a href="https://forum.aeternity.com/c/development" target="_blank">æternity dev Forum category</a>.